- US Online Poker

 Visit: PointsBet Sportsbook

 The site launched in 2019 under a partnership with Meadowlands Racetrack in New Jersey.
-Since then, it has expanded to the Catfish Bend Casino in Iowa and the Hollywood Casino Lawrenceburg in Indiana.
+Since then, it has expanded to the Catfish Bend Casino in Iowa, the Hollywood Casino Lawrenceburg in Indiana, and the Hawthorn Race Course in Illinois.

 The startup from Australia has imported a platform unique to NJ and IA online sports betting sites, featuring a high-volatility wagering format knows as PointsBetting.

-PointsBet is licensed and regulated by the NJ Division of Gaming Enforcement, by the Iowa Racing and Gaming Commission, and by the Indiana Gaming Commission.
+PointsBet is licensed and regulated by the NJ Division of Gaming Enforcement, by the Iowa Racing and Gaming Commission, by the Indiana Gaming Commission, and by the Illinois Gaming Board.

 PointsBet has exciting offers available to new players.

-For starters, simply signing up for an account will net you 2 risk free bets worth up to $200.
+For starters, simply signing up for an account will get you a deposit match in free bets worth up to $250.
 The welcome offers are as follows:

-To activate the bonus, players need only enter promo code PLAYNJ.
-Then make your qualifying bets safe in the knowledge that they now represent risk free wagers.
+To activate the bonus, players need only enter promo code BONUSNOW.
 Please bear in mind that this bonus only applies to new players.

 PointsBet is a fantastic choice for bettors who stick primarily to the major betting markets because of its simple interface.